StorozhukYuliia/odin-recipes/README.md

 # odin-recipes

-Hi I'm Juls and I'm learning to code.
+Hi I'm Juls and I'm learning how to code.
 It's quite interesting for me.

-In this project we will create a a basic recipie website.
-I hope that my knowleagde of HTML will be enought to make this without problem.
+In this project I will create a a basic recipie website.
+I hope that my knowleagde of HTML will be enough to make this website without any problems.

-wish me luck
+Wish me luck